 - Kidney Cancer

-- Nephrosis – can turn into kidney failure
+- Nephrosis – a process that can lead to kidney failure

-- Renal Hypertension – if kidneys don’t get enough blood, they set off a series of events leading to high blood pressure
+- Renal Hypertension – if the kidneys for some reason do not get enough blood, they set off a series of events leading to high blood pressure

 - Renal Infarction – similar to a heart attack, but in the kidney, caused by blockage of kidney vessels